 GTI Short-term Scholarships

-Since 2004, by means of annual grants, the Belgian National Focal Point (NFP) to the GTI facilitates short-term taxonomic trainings, in Belgium, for researchers/students from partner countries of the Belgian Development Cooperation.
+Since 2004, through annual grants, the Belgian National Focal Point (NFP) for the Global Taxonomy Initiative (GTI) has been facilitating short-term taxonomic training in Belgium for researchers and students from partner countries of the Belgian Development Cooperation.

 About the Short-term Scholarship Grant

-The GTI Scholarships fund short-term research stays (up to 4 weeks) of individual students or scientific staff members from eligible developing countries at a Belgian center of taxonomic expertise (e.g., Royal Belgian Institute of Natural Sciences, Meise Botanic Garden, AfricaMuseum , a specific university research group or another taxonomic facility).
+The GTI Scholarships fund short-term research stays (up to 5 weeks) of individual master or doctoral degree students or scientists from eligible developing countries at a Belgian center of taxonomic expertise (e.g., Royal Belgian Institute of Natural Sciences, Meise Botanic Garden, AfricaMuseum , a specific university research group or another taxonomic facility).

 The internships are focused on (a) specific taxonomic group(s) relevant to sustainable ecosystem management and sustainable local livelihoods – it may concern plants, animals, fungi, bacteria or other (micro)organisms – and typically include combined theoretical and hands-on training in taxon identification, taxon classification and/or collection management.